AstraeusZhao/evm-patterns/README.md

 `forge test` runs 117 tests across 23 suites; `forge build` and `forge fmt --check` are part of the CI pipeline.
-The source tree compiles with
+The source tree compiles with zero lint warnings (see `foundry.toml` for the lint profile with per-rule rationale); remaining lint findings live in `test/` as intentional attack demonstrations.